Baila Esta Cumbia

 "Baila Esta Cumbia" (English: "Dance This Cumbia") is a song recorded by American Tejano singer Selena for her second studio album, Ven Conmigo (1990).
 It was released as the second single by EMI Latin on August 28, 1990, behind "Ya Ves".
 It was composed by her brother–producer A.B.
 Quintanilla, and Selena y Los Dinos backup dancer, Pete Astudillo.
 The recording is an up-tempo Mexican cumbia song.
 It was well received by music critics who enjoyed its cumbia-feel and rhythm.

 The track received exposure on radio stations that predominately played cumbia music, and as a result the recording became a hit single for the singer.
 It was named among her best recordings in her career by music critics.
-"Baila Esta Cumbia" peaked at number ten on the US Billboard Regional Mexican Digital Songs chart.
 In 2005, A.B.
 Quintanilla recorded a remix/duet version of the track with his band Kumbia Kings, which peaked at number 16 on the US Billboard Regional Mexican Airplay chart and number 44 on the Hot Latin Tracks chart.
 Other cover versions include recordings by Mexican singers Diana Reyes and Yuridia.